-ALEJANDRO ARTACHO: Hey Reid, my name is Alejandro Artacho, co-founder and CEO of Spotahome, here in Europe.
-We are an online booking platform for long-term rentals, where people rent accommodation without seeing the house in person.
+ALEJANDRO ARTACHO: Hey ReId, my name is Alejandro Artacho, co-founder and CEO of Spotahome, here in Europe.
+We are an online booking platform for long-term rentals, where people rent accommodation without seeing the housing person.

 In the last year, we went from a fully centralized model with everyone in Madrid to now decentralized with nine teams across eight different countries.
 So my question is related to international expansion.
 Should we go deeper in existing markets or expand into new markets?
 When do we know it’s the right time to keep expanding?
 And specifically, how should we think about international expansion as we look at both culture and growth versus margins?
 Thank you.

 So those are the framework questions that you’re thinking about trading off of.
-So the analysis you do is is usually … you say, okay, well let’s take the top X markets – three, five, two, ten – depending on how you’re looking at it, and then say, okay, let’s do the quick and dirty, not detailed, the quick and dirty analysis of market opportunity now, possible competition, availability of scale, availability of capital, availability of capital (we think) over the next two to three years.
+So the analysis you do is is usually on these you say, okay, well let’s take the top X markets – three, five, two, 10 – depending on how you’re looking at it, and then say, okay, let’s do the quick and dirty, not detailed, the quick and dirty analysis of market opportunity now, possible competition, availability of scale, availability of capital, availability of capital )we think) over the next two to three years.

-Part of that availability is the market analysis itself, which your investors help you with, but also part of it is what metrics we’ll be hitting, what will be the story of the business, how does the business look like in terms of when we say, “look, as we get to a critical mass business in this network business, what does the business begin to look like, what will it tune to, and this is why it’s really valuable,” and we can tune these other businesses.
+Part of that availability is the market analysis itself which your investors help you with, but also part of it is what metrics we’ll be hitting, what will be the story of the business, how does the business look like in terms of when we say, look as we get to a a critical mass business in this network business, what does the business begin to look like, what will it tune to, and this is why it’s really valuable and we can tune these other businesses.

 So I remember from our discussion at dinner that your business is looking really good and I have full confidence that you will make these decisions the right way.
 Good luck.